michaloblastni/targeted-individual-simulator/README.md

 Rather, it is an experimental tool to promote dialogue, system awareness, and technical exploration of these ideas.

 ## Conceptual design of a Sense and Respond System
-The concept is an Intelligent (Autonomous) Agent.
-It can be modeled conceptually as the sense, reason and act framework.
+The system is an Intelligent (Autonomous) Agent https://en.wikipedia.org/wiki/Intelligent_agent It can be modeled conceptually as the sense, reason and act framework.

 # Physical design
 $5 electronics can implement the sense, reason and act framework.
 It is a voice recognition agent: